phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 componentName.name = 'SvgComponent: React.FC<SvgIconProps>'
 ```

-This works but it doesn't spark joy...
-Then I decided to put in more effort and
+This works but it doesn't feel right...
+This seems to be the proper, although
-I came up with this (more verbose) solution:
+more verbose, way:

 ```javascript
 componentName.typeAnnotation = tsTypeAnnotation(